 Frequently Asked Questions

 1. Who draws up the contract in FSBO South Carolina?

 The seller draws up the For Sale By Owner contract in South Carolina.

 2. How long does a seller have to back out of a FSBO contract in South Carolina?

 South Carolina law does not give sellers a statutory right to cancel a contract for any kind of reason.
 A seller may only cancel a contract under a very restricted set of circumstances, so be careful to seek legal advice from a professional.

-- Real Estate Photography South Carolina: Discover the best photographers in your area
+- Real Estate Photography SC: Discover the best photographers in your area

-- Cash For Homes South Carolina: Sell your distressed properties with Companies that Buy Houses for Cash.
-Discover the top companies that purchased houses for cash in South Carolina.
+- Cash For Homes South Carolina: Here are the top companies that purchased houses for cash in South Carolina.

-- Sell My House Fast For Cash South Carolina: Maximize your cash offer with the mentioned guidelines.
+- Sell My House Fast in SC: Maximize your cash offer with the mentioned guidelines.

 - Best South Carolina Real Estate Websites: Check out our list of the top real estate websites in South Carolina.